Ars187/PicoCTF-Tryout/Forensics/Matryoshka doll.md

+### Description
+Matryoshka dolls are a set of wooden dolls of decreasing size placed one inside another.
+What's the final one?
+Image: this
 ![dolls](https://user-images.githubusercontent.com/71893695/120835986-acc5da00-c582-11eb-96dd-b528252fbf99.jpg)

+#### Hint
+Wait, you can hide files inside files?
+But how do you find them?

 The file contains the flag hidden inside it.
 By using binwalk we can see there exists compressed zip data inside
 ```